 Antacids - miscellaneous preparations

-Low levels of folic acid have been linked to anemia, heart disease, and birth defects.
+Low levels of folic acid have been linked to anemia, heart disease, depression, and birth defects.

 Vitamin B12 (Cobalamin)